 Tickets

-At Zendesk, the focus is on maintaining agent accountability.
 Once a ticket comes in and is picked up by an agent, it generally stays with that agent unless another group’s expertise is needed.

-- A more experienced team member is assigned to watch the triage queue at all times and assign tickets to the Support group that's most likely going to be able to resolve the issue.
+- A more experienced team member is assigned to watch the triage queue at all times and assign tickets to the group that's most likely going to be able to resolve the issue.
 (Our agents are divided into three levels of technical expertise and corresponding groups).

-- Tickets that come in without enough information to understand the issue often get the "pending unassigned" treatment: we ask for more information (with a macro) and leave it unassigned in the Product Support queue until the customer responds.
+- Tickets that come in without enough information to understand the issue often get the "pending unassigned" treatment: ask for more information (with a macro) and leave it unassigned in the queue until the customer responds.
 This is a quick way to get in touch without spending too much time on a ticket that doesn't have enough information to be answered.

-- If a ticket needs to be escalated to a more advanced group of agents (or outside the Support group) we use a macro that has prompts for the information required by the next team in a private comment.
+- If a ticket needs to be escalated to a more advanced group of agents (or outside the main group) use a macro that has prompts for the information required by the next team in a private comment.
 Tags and custom fields are automatically filled out.
 These prompts are also helpful for the next team because they know exactly what information they are looking at when they open the ticket.

 Views

-In addition to the standard “My working tickets” view, and views for the main group each agent belongs to, we have a view for problem tickets that have been escalated to Dev sorted by topic so that every Advocate can see them quickly.
-Social media tickets fall into a separate view until assigned and tickets in languages other than English are listed in their own views which are only visible to the agents with that language expertise.
+In addition to the standard “My working tickets” view, and views for the main group each agent belongs to, have a view for problem tickets that have been escalated to Dev sorted by topic so that every agent can see them quickly.